Mayor Frank Davis

 Burgess Heath Barnes

 As many noticed, water bills for this quarter went out late.
-This was due to 12 residents not having completed the water meter change upgrade yet.
+This was due to 12 residents not having completed the water meter change upgrade.
 Billing could not be completed until all were updated.
-The town had to spend extra money and bring in a new plumber on October 20 to complete these final 12, as the contractor’s time in town was only for the month of September.
+The town had to spend extra money and bring in a new plumber on October 20 to complete these final 12 upgrades, as the contractor’s time in town was only for September.
 We have finally completed the upgrade.
-This will make billing much smoother.
-In January, we will be able to start taking electronic payments, which has been a request for a long time now.
+This will make billing much smoother; in January, we will be able to start taking electronic payments, which has been a request for a long time now.

 As always, I encourage everyone to support Glade Valley Community Services (GVCS) if you have clothes or food donations, as they are always in need of items for members of the community.
-For more information, please contact GVCS by email at [email protected] or by calling 301-845-0213.
+For more information, please contact GVCS by email at firstname.lastname@example.org or call 301-845-0213.